Yiiipu/FlowNote/README.md

 Other functions including get instant answers to any questions, and markdown support.
 See how it operates: https://www.reddit.com/r/OpenAI/comments/13voxsb/simplest_yet_cleverest_mac_menubar_note_designed/

-This is the [download link](FlowNote.dmg) for version not notarized by Apple.
-The notarized version will be uploaded this week.
+This is the [download link](FlowNote.dmg). **This is the new version notarized by Apple**.
 It will be open sourced after several updates.